partouf/open-gender/readme.md

 ## Custom gender suggestions

-*should always be able to enter a custom field, but you can suggest these in a lookup* *can be fit into Gender field if suggested option is selected* *you can modulo 10 these option values to suggest pronoun*
+*Should always be able to enter a custom field, but you can suggest these in a lookup.*
+*Can be fit into Gender field if suggested option is selected.*
+*You can modulo 10 these option values to suggest pronoun.*

 11 Trans f2m